Secaucus Junction: Purpose and history

 The station was built with little public parking, as NJT believed few passenger trips would originate there.
 In 2005, exit 15X on the adjacent New Jersey Turnpike opened to provide easier access to the station; two years later, it was the least-used interchange on the turnpike, possibly due in part to the lack of parking at the station.
 Despite NJT's prediction that the station would be used primarily for transfers, in 2008 an upscale "transit-oriented" housing development called Xchange at Secaucus Junction opened nearby with 799 units marketed toward Manhattan commuters, and is expected to expand to 1,538 total units by 2024.
 On June 1, 2009, Edison Parkfast, a private company, opened the first parking lot near the station, with space for 1,094 cars.
 Bicycle parking is also available.

 On July 26, 2009, NJ Transit began rail service to the Meadowlands station at the Meadowlands Sports Complex, with Secaucus Junction being a transfer point for passengers.
 From 2009 to 2014, Secaucus Junction served trains coming from Metro-North's New Haven Line for New York Giants and New York Jets football games at the Meadowlands with 1:00 p.m. kickoffs on Sundays.
 In anticipation of increased ridership for Super Bowl XLVIII in February 2014, NJT extended the lower-level platforms at Secaucus Junction by 120 ft to accommodate multi-level 10-car train sets which could handle about 1,400 to 1,800 passengers per trip.
 The capacity to handle crowds, a plan dubbed the Mass Transit Super Bowl, was seen as unsuccessful.

 On June 5, 2013, two days after his death, a special Amtrak train stopped at the station to carry the coffin of U.S. Senator Frank Lautenberg to Washington, D.C. for his burial.
 On February 2, 2014, a limited number of Amtrak trains made stops at Secaucus for passengers going to Super Bowl XLVIII.
-Local officials have indicated a desire to have regular Amtrak service stop at Secaucus Junction after American Dream Meadowlands opened in October 2019, however, as of 2024, this has not been implemented.
+Local officials have indicated a desire to have regular Amtrak services stop at Secaucus Junction after American Dream Meadowlands opened in October 2019; however, as of 2024, this has not been implemented.